Year 1 2020 - 2021

 Life Skills at home

-Here are some daily ideas to keep us all active in February.
-If you wish to download or print, please click here.
+Here are some daily ideas to keep us all active during the month of May.

-It is getting colder so please can children have a warm coat with them every day.
-They may also wish to bring a hat, scarf and gloves.
-In accordance to current guidelines, all windows and doors, including external doors, needs to remain open at all times to allow sufficient ventilation.
+We want to try and access our outdoor spaces as much as possible and it s still chilly so please can children have a warm coat with them every day.
+In accordance to current guidelines, all windows and doors, including external doors, need to remain open at all times to allow sufficient ventilation.
 Children may wish to wear a top underneath their uniform or bring in an additional zip up top to wear in the classroom if they feel cold.

 Your child will have come home with a letter about an interactive maths game called Numbots.
 Numbots is an online game and free App, which improves recall and understanding of number facts and addition and subtraction facts.
 It can be accessed on a phone, tablet, laptop or PC.
 Each child has their own unique login username and password so that they can play at home as well as in school.
 We have talked about the importance of not sharing usernames and passwords.